buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcDuctSilencerTypeEnum.md

 # IfcDuctSilencerTypeEnum

-Enumeration defining the typical types of duct silencers.
+Enumeration defining the typical types of duct silencers.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.